hombreperro45/docs/docs/library/Core_Template.md

 | Location          | ✕         |
 | Subsystem         | ✕         |

---State support can be tested by attempting to save and load a state in the core-- --If States are supported, that means Rewind and Netplay are supported too--

-The (Core name) core creates directories named '(name)' in RetroArch's...
+The (Core name) core's directory name is '(name)'

-* Savefile directory when the core is loaded.
-* Statestate directory when the core is loaded.
-* Config directory when a Core Override or a Game Override or a Game-options file is saved.
-* Input Remapping directory when a Core Remap or a Game Remap is saved.
-* Shaders Presets directory when a Core Preset or a Game Preset is saved.

-Core Overrides/Remaps/Presets that are saved will be named '(name)'.

-Game Overrides/Remaps/Presets and Game-option files will have the same name as the loaded content.

---Describe what the core reads/writes to and from directories.--
+--Describe what the core reads/writes to.--

-## Options
+## Core options

---If the core has options--
---Core option screenshots are OPTIONAL**
+--OPTIONAL SECTION--

---If a core option description isn't obvious, just put Awaiting description as a placeholder--
+--If a core option description isn't obvious, just put Awaiting description. as a placeholder--

 *The (Core name) core has the following option(s) that can be tweaked from the core options menu.
 The default setting is bolded.*

 - **Core Option** (**Setting1**/Setting2): Description.

+--Core option screenshots are OPTIONAL**

 ??? note "Core Option - Setting"
 	![screenshot_name](images\Cores\folder\screenshot_name.png)

---If the core does not have options--

-The (Core name) core does not feature core options.

 ## Controllers

---Controllers can be a potentially complex section (e.g. Genesis Plus GX core doc).
-Unforunately RetroArch's control menu may not have every input so filling out this section may require looking at the core's source code or libretro API documentation (e.g. libretro.cpp, libretro.c and libretro.h) to find what the buttons are bound to.--
---The first columns of the controller graph can be ripped straight from RetroArch's control menu--

 *The (Core name) core supports the following controller setting(s), bolded controller settings are the default for the specified user(s):*

-### User # Device Type(s)
+### User # - # Device Type(s)

-* **RetroPad** - Joypad without analog or Joypad with Analog or Keyboard or Mouse or Lightgun or Pointer - *Optional Description*
+* **RetroPad** - Joypad without analog or Joypad with analog or Keyboard or Mouse or Lightgun or Pointer - *Optional Description*

+* RetroPad w/Analog - Joypad without analog or Joypad with analog or Keyboard or Mouse or Lightgun or Pointer - *Optional Description*

 ### Controllers graph
+--OPTIONAL SECTION--

+--The controllers graph can be a potentially complex section (e.g. Genesis Plus GX core doc).
+Unforunately RetroArch's control menu may not have every input so filling out this section may require looking at the core's source code to find what the buttons are bound to.--

+--The first columns of the controller graph can be ripped straight from RetroArch's control menu--

 | Core Name | RetroPad                                                       |
 |-----------|----------------------------------------------------------------|